MicheleMasini1996/QuantumNPA.jl/README.md

 Code to do NPA in Julia.
 In development - names of important functions or even the entire project could change.

-In this branch, we extended the code to allow the solution of generic polynomial optimization problems with commutative or non-commutative variables.
+In this branch, made in collaboration with Abhishek Mishra, we extended the code to allow the solution of generic polynomial optimization problems with commutative or non-commutative variables.

 Prerequisites:
 ```julia